algomaster99/smol-diff/README.md

 ### Usage

-Run `npm run minimise` to get the HTML and paste it in DOM of browser.
+1. Run `npm run watcher` to start-up the server and get the minimised diff at `localhost:3000/`.
+2. Paste that minimise diff in the DOM of the pull request.

 ### Example